-Bilateral brachioplasty – armlift
+Bilateral brachioplasty – arm lift

 What happens in the surgery room?

 The first thing that will happen is that you will be numbed by the anaesthetist to ensure you do not feel any pain or discomfort.
-Here at Lipo London we only use local anesthetic as it is much safer.
+Here at Lipo London we only use local anaesthetic as it is much safer.
 Once you are numb we will begin to create small incisions near the armpit and elbow.
-Next the area will undergo liposuction to remove any excess fat.
+Next, the area will undergo liposuction to remove any excess fat.
 The surgeon will begin to remove the excess skin.
 After all of the skin is removed the surgeon will then begin to close the wound with sutures.

 What is involved with the recovery?